 Hypothesis

 The proposed markers are expected to generate a good resolution for phylogenetic reconstruction between Epidendroideae and Cypripedioideae.

+The 5 most phylogenetically informative markers are expected to generate a good resolution for phylogenetic reconstruction among Orchidaceae

+The two topologies are expected to be congruent, and the topology generated by the alignment of 14 terminals is expected to be less informative.

 Materials and Methods

+Plastome Reconstruction

-Resources available
+Resources Available

 As part of the SYNTHESYS museum DNA project that was finalised January 2012 (www.synthesys.info), various herbarium genomics data had been generated using Illumina HiSeq NGS technology (Staats & al. PlosONE papers).
 The Biosystematics Group, Wageningen University (e.g. Bakker & al.) generated data for 94 historical and related fresh samples, including two herbarium specimens of Paphiopedilum barbatum.
 The specimens belong to Naturalis Biodiversity Center, localized in Leiden, under the collection numbers L0717340 and L0717341.

 Earlier in this year I spent some time assembling these reads into plastome sequences using a bioinformatics assembly pipeline named IOGA pipeline (developed in the Biosystematics Group by Holmer & Nieuwenhuis, unpublished), however, probably because of the available plastome reference sequences being too distantly related (all from Epidendroideae), my draft-assembly was left with many gaps.
-Alternatively, failure in obtaining large contigs could have been the result of the very high nuclear/chloroplast genome size ratio in these samples, that were sequenced relatively shallowy (generated from a 24 sample-per-lane Illumina HiSeq run).
-The size of the nuclear genome of P. barbatum is especially big, ~33 Gbp (dr. Bakker persn. comm.).
+Alternatively, failure in obtaining large contigs could have been the result of the very high nuclear/chloroplast genome size ratio in these samples, which were sequenced relatively shallowly (generated from a 24 sample-per-lane Illumina HiSeq run).
+The size of the nuclear genome of P. barbatum is especially big, ~33 Gbp (dr. Bakker pers. comm.).
 However, it is expected that use of two additional Cypripedioideae reference plastome sequences as scaffold, generated in Kew (Cypripedium calceolus) and Florida (Phragmipedium longifolium) and made available to dr. Gravendeel (Naturalis, Leiden; pers. comm.) will drastically improve my initial assemblies of these museomes.

 As the level of similarity is expected to increase between the references and the target species, the new references should provide a better draft-assembly, with less gaps in between the scaffolds.
 This provides a good opportunity to reconstruct both P. barbatum plastomes sequences, and to explore the use of promising markers for phylogeny reconstruction.
 Below, more information about both herbarium samples is provided.